isar/isar/docs/docs/recipes/full_text_search.md

 You can easily search text using filters.
 There are various string operations for example `.startsWith()`, `.contains()` and `.matches()`.
 The problem with filters is that their runtime is `O(n)` where `n` is the number of records in the collection.
 String operations like `.matches()` are especially expensive.

 :::tip
 Full-text search is much faster than filters but indexes have some limitations.
-In this recipe we will explore how to work around these limitations.
+In this recipe, we will explore how to work around these limitations.
 :::

 ## Basic example